Emergency Medical Responder services providing 911 response in Wisconsin must:

 - Operate with licensed/certified EMS personnel, credentialed with that service

-Medical First Responders providing 9-1-1 response in Wisconsin must:
+Emergency Medical Responders providing 911 response in Wisconsin must:

-- Have completed an approved first responder course and subsequent refresher courses
+- Have completed an approved emergency medical responder course and subsequent refresher courses

 - Maintain current CPR for healthcare providers certification